 Virtual Therapy Information

-In the interest of the health and safety of the Wofford community during the pandemic, counseling appointments may be conducted via virtual therapy.
-You may speak with your counseling provider to determine whether you will see them virtually or in person.
-Please use this information to help you get familiar with participating in virtual therapy.
+In the interest of the health and safety of the Wofford community, appointments/sessions may be conducted virtually, at the discretion of Counseling Services.
+You may speak with your counseling provider directly to determine if meeting virtually is the best option for you.
+Please use the information below to help you get familiar with the virtual therapy process.

 - Watch an instructional video